This post may contain affiliate links. As an amazon associate I earn from qualifying purchase. Learn more

 Fast-growing, easy to propagate, and easy for keeping make these types of corals such a good choice for beginners.

-Now, they are a must-have for every beginner or serious reefer.
+They are a must-have for every beginner, as well as serious reefers.

 Acan Coral Placement & Lighting